sheenest/Data-Analysis-of-Racial-and-Demographic-Trends-of-High-School-Education-in-California-United-States/README.md

 1. Create a Pivot Table from the data on a seperate sheet, named Race Yearly Dropout.
 This sheet is created in [ACGR Dropout Rates](https://docs.google.com/spreadsheets/d/1wkpduouZsWpbPY3YoUNc3CZhI6z2E4JB492esOP2N-8/edit?usp=sharing).
 2. To answer this question, I created a Pivot Table and Chart for each of the Top 5 Coutnies from Question 1.
 The settings of the Pivot Table for San Francisco, for example, are set as such:
    *  Rows: Academic Year
-   *  Columns: Reporting Category
+   *  Columns: ReportingCategory(long)
    *  Values as:
       * Dropout (Rate)
    *  Filters:
-      * Reporting Category: RB, RI, RA, RF, RH, RD, RP, RT, RW
+      * ReportingCategory: RB, RI, RA, RF, RH, RD, RP, RT, RW (Refers to all racial subgroups)
       * County Name: San Francisco

    ![Pivot Table Construction of Yearly Dropout Rates by Race](/images/Race_Yearly_Dropout.png "Race Yearly Dropout")
    _Pivot Table Construction of Yearly Dropout Rates by Race_

-The abbreviations of the Reporting Catergories represents Race and are as such:
-* RB = African American
-* RI = American Indian or Alaska Native
-* RA = Asian
-* RF = Filipino
-* RH = Hispanic or Latino
-* RD = Not Reported
-* RP = Pacific Islander
-* RT = Two or More Races
-* RW = White

-Details of the Reporting Catgories can be found [here](https://www.cde.ca.gov/ds/ad/fsacgr.asp).

-3. Create a line chart with the table, with the Academic Year as the X-axis, and a series for each individual reporting category (RB, RI, RA, RF, RH, RD, RP, RT, RW).
+3. Create a line chart with the table, with the Academic Year as the X-axis, and a series for each individual reporting category (Afrircan America, Asian, White, etc).

    ![Line Chart Construction of Yearly Dropout Rates by Race](/images/Question3%20linechart.png)
    _Line Chart Construction of Yearly Dropout Rates by Race_